Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 The concept of model is very important.
 A model, in its usual sense, can be seen as a simplified description of the reality.
 When you test the difference in means between the two products *Angel* and *J'adore ET*, you implicitly suggest that the floral character of a perfume depends on the perfume.
 This model can be written the following way: `Floral~Products`.
 From a perceptual point of view, this model is really too simplistic, and in reality, a simple but much more realistic model is to consider the assessor as a factor of variability.
 In other words, you want to evaluate the following model: `Floral~Products+Panelist`.

-For educational purposes, we will first look at the first model but in practice it is the second model that should be considered.
+<span style="font-weight : bold">For educational purposes, we will first look at the first model but in practice it is the second model that should be considered.</span>

 ## The *Stat* corner: the decomposition of the total variance
 <br>